Now is the time to upgrade your CMS. Here’s why.

 Internally, when employees don’t receive clear communication about initiatives, policies or performance, morale and output can suffer.
 When inconsistent messages are sent externally, customers become confused, negatively impacting brand reputation.
 Consolidating disparate content tools into one platform creates a centralized view of content, providing clarity for marketing and communications team members and reducing the risk of inconsistent messaging.

 In the case of BP, migrating to Arc XP enabled their goal of building a ‘write once, publish anywhere’ communication culture.
-With significant increases to the effectiveness of their internal communications, BP embraced an “inside-out” communications strategy where internal communications are shared with the outside world in an effort to build transparency as the pandemic continues to hit the oil industry hard.
+With significant increases to the effectiveness of their internal communications, BP embraced an “inside-out” communications strategy where internal communications are shared with the outside world in an effort to build transparency.

 Getting started is easier than you think